sebbacon/vatreturn/README.md

 # Google Sheets format

-At VAT_CSV, place something in this format.
+The CSV you've prepared must match this format.
 The column headers matter (at the moment):

     VAT period   SUM of Fee  SUM of VAT
           17A3        1800        360